 With an FSA, Businesses Receive

-High-deductible health plans typically offer lower monthly premiums than traditional health plans.
-With an HSA-qualified HDHP, you can take the money you save on premiums and invest it in the HSA.
-While you are responsible for your initial health care costs until the deductible is met, the advantage is that the money saved on premiums is ready and waiting to pay for qualified medical expenses.
-In addition, HDHPs generally provide coverage for preventive care services, such as routine doctor's visits and annual physicals.
+High-deductible health plans (HDHP) typically offer lower monthly premiums than traditional health plans.
+With an HSA-qualified HDHP, the employee can take the money saved on premiums and invest in the HSA.
+Although the employee is responsible for the initial healthcare costs until the deductible is met, money saved on premiums is ready and waiting to pay for qualified medical expenses.
+In addition, HDHPs generally provide 100% coverage for preventive care services, such as routine doctors visits and annual physicals.